devoctane/octane-auth/README.md

 ---

-For more information, visit our [official website](https://octane.dev/auth) or join our [Discord community](https://discord.gg/octane-auth).
+For more information, visit our [official website](https://devoctane.in/packages/octane-auth) .